47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 > show-table --table Users

-> show-dependencies --table Users
+> dependencies --table Users

 > review-schema --tables "Users,Orders"